hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - OpenIOC
-  - an open framework, meant for sharing threat intelligence information in a <span style="color: #bb6600;">machine-readable format</span>
+  - an open framework, meant for sharing threat intelligence information in a machine-readable format
   - developed by the American cybersecurity firm MANDIANT in November 2011
   - in eXtensible Markup Language (XML) format
   - easily customized for additional intelligence so that incident responders can translate their knowledge into a standard format
   - leverage this format to share threat-related latest Indicators of Compromise (IoCs) with other organizations, enabling real-time protection against the latest threats
+  - open standard creates a framework for sharing threat intelligence in a machine-digestible format: <span style="color: #bb6600;">OpenIoC</span>

 - <span style="color: #bb6600;">Common Vulnerabilities & Exposures (CVE)</span>